IEP Help for Parents

 Hi there and welcome!
 You have found what has been called some of the best, most helpful, parent-friendly and practical IEP meeting advice for parents.
+Since my first blog post in 2011, it has really evolved.
 Glad you’re here!

-- You wish to join our Facebook Group. (this is what you should do if you have specific questions about your child)
+- Join our Facebook Group. (this is what you should do if you have specific questions about your child)

 - If you would like more information about me as a blogger or my PR page.

 - I want to buy the IEP organizer I’ve been hearing so much about!

 Where can I find a special education/IEP advocate?

 - Start with your state’s Protection and Advocacy group.
 Call and ask if they have Special Education Advocates.

 - Call around to other advocacy groups such as the Arc, NAMI, CF Foundation, etc. Many times these groups will be able to direct you.

 - Do an internet search.
 Some places call them parent mentors, parent partners, parent buddies and so on.

 - Some professional organizations like COPAA maintain a list on their website.